- Practical Experience

 You must ensure that the practical experience position is appropriate for a graduate engineer.
 The position should give you the opportunity to be exposed to engineering practice and to work with practicing engineers.

-Once you have identified an appropriate position you should complete the Practical Experience Form (see the forms below) with the details of the position, get it signed by your proposed industry supervisor) and then submit it for approval.
-You should ensure that your proposed position has been approved by the Faculty prior to commencing the position.
+Once you have identified an appropriate position you should complete the Practical Experience Form and Signed Industry Partner Placement letter (see Forms) with the details of the position, get it signed by your proposed industry supervisor and then submit it for approval.
+You should ensure that your proposed position has been approved by the appropriate school coordinator prior to commencing the position.
 This is both to ensure that your work will meet the requirements, but also so that you are covered by the University’s insurance.

 You may take leave at any time during the period of work experience, subject to agreement with the organisation, provided you are able to complete the stipulated period of training.
 If you are unable to complete the training over a vacation period, you should contact your industry supervisor to determine suitable arrangements for the completion of your period of experience.